Goodnight Gracie: Plot

-Phil's (Ty Burrell) mother passes away and the whole family flies to Florida for the funeral.
+Phil's (Ty Burrell) mother passes away, and the whole family flies to Florida for the funeral.

-When they get there, Jay (Ed O'Neill) runs into a woman who seems familiar to him but he cannot put his finger on where he has met the woman before.
-While talking to her, he remembers that he lost his virginity to her when he was 18 but she has trouble remembering him.
+When they get there, Jay (Ed O'Neill) runs into a woman who seems familiar to him, but he cannot put his finger on where he has met the woman before.
+While talking to her, he remembers that he lost his virginity to her when he was 18, but she has trouble remembering him.
 Jay tries unsuccessfully to make her remember him, since it is revealed that many boys also lost their virginity to her back then.

 An arrest warrant is pending in Florida for Gloria (Sofia Vergara), because after moving and subletting her room in a house there, her roommate turned their apartment into a brothel.
 Mitchell (Jesse Tyler Ferguson) agrees to represent her in court, and at Gloria's urging, he ends up negotiating the acquittal of numerous other defendants to the increasing ire of the judge.
 When he finally comes to represent Gloria, the judge settles the case since she can not stand to hear him anymore.
 After his success at the court, Mitchell regains confidence in his ability as a criminal defense attorney and wants to return to the court.

-Cam (Eric Stonestreet) meets a few residents of the retirement community and when he sees that they have some common interests; subsequently, he spends time with them, talking about books and playing Mahjong.
-The women are insatiable gossips, just like Cam, and the stories he overhears are proved valuable later.
+Cam (Eric Stonestreet) meets a few residents of the retirement community, and when he sees that they have some common interests, he spends time with them, talking about books and playing Mahjong.
+The women are insatiable gossips, just like Cam, and the stories he overhears prove valuable later.